 Concrete is one of the most durable and widely used construction materials, known for its strength and versatility.
-However, over time, cracks can develop due to various factors, ranging from natural wear and tear to environmental conditions.
-These cracks are not just cosmetic concerns—if left unaddressed, they can lead to serious structural issues.
-Water ingress, for example, can weaken the concrete and exacerbate the damage, leading to costly repairs in the future.
+Over time, cracks can develop due to factors such as natural shrinkage in a concrete slab or hairline cracks in exposed surfaces.
+These cracks are not just cosmetic issues: if left unaddressed, they can lead to serious structural problems.
+Water ingress can weaken the concrete and worsen damage, especially under vehicle traffic, leading to costly repairs.

 Why Do Cracks Appear in Concrete?